-Galit Zamler- Entrepreneur and Social Entrepreneur, Entrepreneurship for Kids Program Developer
+Galit Zamler - Founder of Entrepreneurship for Kids Program

-Galit Zamler also visited the Kaplan school and spoke about Global Entrepreneurship Week, and how the Kaplan school students take part in the week, along with other schools, all with the support of the Entrepreneurship for Kids Program.
+Galit Zamler also visited the Kaplan school and told about GEW, and how Kaplan school students take part in this week, along with other schools, all with the support of the Entrepreneurship for Kids Program.

-Additionally, 5th-grade students took part in a meeting that dealt with team-work, and which included movie clips and an activity with a bed sheet.
+Additionally, 5th-grade students attended a meeting that dealt with teamwork.
+The session included video clips and a fun activity with a bed sheet.

 Thanks to the Entrepreneurs

 At the end of each lecture the entrepreneurs received a thank you letter like this: